Connect with us

 Rare earth yttrium rapidly ascends to record high as supply concerns escalate

-The element’s price has shot up by 1,500% in the U.S. this year
+The metal’s price has shot up by 1,500% this year

 Rare earth element yttrium has been in the spotlight this week.
-Supply constraints linked to China’s export controls are becoming increasingly concerning and the metal’s price has skyrocketed as a result.
+Supply constraints linked to China’s export controls are becoming increasingly concerning and its price has skyrocketed as a result.

-This year alone, the rare metal’s price has shot up by approximately 1,500 per cent to an all-time high of US$126 per kilogram.
+This year alone, the rare metal’s dollar value has shot up by approximately 1,500 per cent to an all-time high of US$126 per kilogram.
 The commodity was worth a mere US$8 in late 2024, according to mining materials information firm Asian Metal.

 The Chinese loosened export controls on certain commodities earlier this month after implementing strict restrictions on exports in April, but yttrium was not one of them.